RubenShankar/RubenShankar/README.md

 ## 👨‍💻 About Me

-I am an aspiring **Backend Developer** with a strong foundation in **Java** and a current focus on **Node.js backend development**.
+I am an aspiring **Backend Developer** with a strong foundation in **Java** and hands-on experience building backend systems.
+I am currently focusing on **Node.js development** to expand my backend skills.

 - 🌱 Currently learning Node.js, Express, and PostgreSQL
-- 💻 Strong foundation in Java and OOP concepts
+- 💻 Strong foundation in Java and backend development
-- 🎯 Interested in backend systems, APIs, and databases
+- 🎯 Interested in REST APIs, backend systems, and databases
-- 🚀 Building real-world backend projects to improve my skills
+- 🚀 Building real-world projects using both Java and Node.js

 ---